Citizen Engagement in Nigeria: Interactive Portals for Public Feedback & Reporting

 What Citizen Engagement Portals Accomplish

-A citizen engagement portal serves as a website or mobile application where people share information with government agencies.
+A citizen engagement portal serves as a digital platform or mobile application where people share information with government agencies.
 The information may include:

 The portal performs three functions with this information.
 It receives it in a structured format so nothing gets lost.
 It tracks it through resolution so nothing disappears.
 It responds to the citizen so they know what happened.